KrissXan/redmine_digest/README.md

 ## Compatibility

-This plugin version is compatible only with Redmine 3.x and later.
+This plugin version is compatible only with Redmine 5.x.

 ## Installation